BOOK A ROOM

 Wander the corridors of the RISD Museum in wonder.
 Experience nearly 100,000 objects and works from around the world, including ancient Egypt, Asia, Africa, ancient Greece and Rome, Europe, and the Americas.
 Prominent international and American artists on display include Picasso, Monet, Manet, and Andy Warhol.
 The collection also features notable Rhode Island artists and designers.

-Providence's signature event, WaterFire, an award-winning fire sculpture installation on the three rivers in downtown Providence.
+Providence's signature event, WaterFire, is an award-winning fire sculpture installation on the three rivers in downtown Providence.
 Created by local artist Barnaby Evans, WaterFire is a must-see for visitors and is a quick walk away from The Beatrice.
 Lighting up over eighty braziers from Waterplace Park to Memorial/South Main Street Park, the event is truly a sight to behold.
 Lighting occurs shortly after sunset and the fires remain lit until 12:30am.

 Located steps from The Beatrice, The Providence Arcade (also known as The Westminster Arcade) is a historic shopping center built in 1828.
 The first enclosed shopping mall in the US, the Arcade is a model of Greek Revival architecture.
 The historic site was declared a National Historic Landmark in 1976.
 After an extensive renovation, the Arcade is buzzing once more, with restaurants, coffee shops, a whiskey bar, and unique retail shops, tucked inside.